docsforadobe/premiere-scripting-guide/6 - Track object/track.rst

 **Description**

-An array of trackItem objects, contained within the track, in temporal order.
+An array of :ref:`Track item <trackItem>` objects, contained within the track, in temporal order.

 **Type**